-Yes.
-Starting Fall 2021, all first-year students living on campus will be part of a Learning Community.
+No. It is optional.
+Starting Fall 2023, first-year students living on campus have the option to be part of a Learning Community.
 This is to help students find and develop a close-knit community with peers who share similar passions and interests with each other.
 Depending on your major, interests, and identities you can choose to either engage in an Academic, Interest, or Identity LC.
-For more information about our different types of LCs, please visit the About LCs page.
+For more information about our different types of LCs, please visit the LC page.

-No, LCs are an optional experience for upper-level students.
+Yes, it is also optional for upper-level students to choose an LC.
 For more information on applying to upper-level LCs, please visit the Application Process page.

 Yes, in order to be considered for one of our First-Year Academic LCs, you must be a major or minor in that LC’s college or school.
 Similarly, you must be a member of the Honors College in order to be considered for the Honors College LC.

 For First-Year students, all of the Academic LCs have a required connected course that students must enroll in and complete.
 However, in many cases, these are courses that students in that college or school would already be taking as part of their curriculum.
 Interest LCs do not have any course requirements but there may be opportunities to participate in optional LC-related courses.

 In addition, some Upper-Level LCs have a required connected course and you can learn more about those LCs on the Upper-Level LCs page.